DinoRatcliffe/personal-website/content/posts/pvm-6041qm.md

 ## Introduction

-I recently got hold of a second hand Sony `PVM-6041QM` CRT.
+I recently acquired a Sony `PVM-6041QM` CRT.
 I thought it would make a nice screen for showing album art in my reading/listening area I created.
 It now has also doubled up as a screen to play retro games on, mainly 16bit systems.

 ## Setup